neon-bindings/rfcs/text/0000-node-api-borrow.md

 }
 ```

-The `TypedArrayError` type may also be converted to an exception using the *new* `neon::result::ResultExt` trait:
+The `BorrowError` type may also be converted to an exception using the *new* `neon::result::ResultExt` trait:

 ```rust
 /// Extension trait for converting Rust [`Result`](std::result::Result) values